shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 #### Build the administration

 Your element in the administration is almost ready.
-The only thing you need to do now is to build the administration again!
+The only thing you need to do now is building the administration again!

 {% tabs %}
 {% tab title="Development template" %}